 Irish Communion Dresses

-Rosettes, resembling a first place ribbon, are festooned with shamrocks or other Irish symbols are almost ubiquitous, as are a beautiful cake, Holy medals and a huge family gathering.
-Many Irish Catholics will take angelic photos of their communicant outside the church, before the ceremony begins.
+Rosettes, resembling a first place ribbon, are festooned with shamrocks or other Irish symbols are almost ubiquitous, as like a beautiful cake.
+Many Irish Catholics will take angelic photos of their Communicant outside the church, before the ceremony begins.
 A full Catholic Mass is offered.
 The third Sacrament of Initiation into the faith helps secure the child to the Christian life.
 The catholic catechism teaches, "Having become a child of God clothed with the wedding garment, the neophyte is admitted 'to the marriage supper of the Lamb' and receives the food of the new life, the body and blood of Christ."

 Following the official church ceremony, a festive party ensues, and gifts are given to the Communicant.
 Traditionally these gifts include cash, prayer books or first Bibles, rosaries, First Communion Mass books, or a special plaque to commemorate the day.
 Prayer cards and religious medals are also a popular tradition.
 Prayer cards typically have a beautiful graphic of the Holy Family, or Christ alone, with a Bible verse or Irish blessing on the reverse side.
 An example follows: